Social Outburst (Chile)

 On 15 November 2019, Chile's National Congress signed an agreement to hold a national referendum that would rewrite the constitution if it were to be approved.
 On 25 October 2020, Chileans voted 78.28 percent in favor of a new constitution, while 21.72 per cent rejected the change.
 Voter turnout was 51 percent.
-On 16 May 2021, the election of the 155 Chileans who formed the convention which drafted the new constitution was voted.
-On November 18 Chilean security services discontinued an investigation on the presumed involvement of Cuban and Venezuelan agents in the protests, having not found any conclusive evidence.
+On 16 May 2021, a vote was held resulting in the election of the 155 Chileans who formed the convention which drafted the new constitution.
+On November 18, Chilean security services discontinued an investigation as to the presumed involvement of Cuban and Venezuelan agents in the protests, having found no conclusive evidence.

-The pandemic provoked a reduction in the scale of the protests, with social distancing measures and eventual government-imposed lockdowns in place.
-An estimated 3.5 billion dollars and 300,000 jobs have been lost due to destruction and damage of public and private infrastructure, including the Santiago Metro, as a result of the protests and vandalism carried out mainly between October and November 2019.
-During the second half of 2020 and most of 2021, the demonstrations continued to focus every Friday almost exclusively around Plaza Baquedano, where between 100 to 500 people confronted the police and vandalized the surroundings demanding for the liberation of the so-called "Prisoners of the Revolt".

-This continuation has been defined by the government as "acts of crime that do not respond to a demonstration or social demand."
+The scale of the protests was ultimately diminished with the emergence of COVID-19, which prompted the implementation of social distancing measures and government-imposed lockdowns.
+An estimated 3.5 billion dollars and 300,000 jobs were lost due to the destruction and damage to public and private infrastructure, including the Santiago Metro, as a result of the protests and vandalism carried out mainly between October and November 2019.
+During the second half of 2020 and most of 2021, the demonstrations continued almost exclusively around Plaza Baquedano, where every Friday between 100 and 500 people confronted the police and vandalized the surroundings, demanding the liberation of the so-called "Prisoners of the Revolt".
+This conduct was labeled by the government as "acts of crime that do not respond to a demonstration or social demand."

 On 19 December 2021, former student leader and constitutional agreement negotiator, 35-year old leftist Gabriel Boric, was elected president of Chile in the 2021 Chilean presidential election with 55.86% of the vote.
 Under his government, on 4 September 2022, the 2022 Chilean national plebiscite was held in order to determine whether the public agreed with the text of a new Political Constitution of the Republic drawn up by the Constitutional Convention.
-The proposed constitution was rejected by a margin of 62% to 38%, leaving the constitutional process open, and stoping the so-called "octubrismo" (octoberism).
+The proposed constitution was rejected by a margin of 62% to 38%, leaving the constitutional process open, and effectively putting an end to the so-called "octubrismo" (octoberism).